Kb-Jr/Dashboard/README.md

 # Admin Dashboard

 ## About
-This is a dashboard built using React JS. it exhibits the power of using third party components.
+- This is a dashboard built using React JS. it exhibits the power of using third party components.
 The third party library used for this project is Syncfusion.
 Syncfusion posseses already built components that are ready to use as long as the the right dependencies are used in the appropriate way.
 To find out more, visit the documenatation link attached in the resources section.

 ## Components
 - The components folder housed reusable react components which were created to be used in this project.
 The components included a button, header, footer, Navbar, ThemeSettings, Profile, Notifications, ChartsHeader, sidebar etc. Prop drilling was used to determine the properties of the button component on every page which the button was used.
-React icons were imported and used in each of these components
+React icons were imported and used in each of these components.

 ## App.js
+- The App.js file contains the geenral layout for this project.
+All components including the sidebar, themesettings, Main section, navbar, header were rendered on this component.
+React router was imported from react-router-dom and used to navigate between different views.
+All paths were wrapped in a BrowserRouter component.
+The entire look of this component was rendered based on conditions specified such as the current theme, current mode, theme settings and the state of the menu bar (active or not).

 ### Navbar
+-
 ### Pages